Major Snow Storm Moves East After Hitting The Great Plains

 Even as the storm's grip weakened, authorities in North Dakota, where the front had dumped up to 18 inches (46 cm) of snow, urged travelers in much of the state to stay home because of hazardous conditions.

 In North Dakota, whiteout conditions led to the closure of Minot International Airport.
-And flights were also canceled at other airports in the state.
+Flights were also canceled at other airports in the state.

-The website of the Minot Daily News, called the storm, "A Blizzard To Remember," and alerted readers that delivering the newspaper would present a challenge throughout the week.
+The website of the Minot Daily News called the storm "A Blizzard To Remember," and alerted readers that delivering the newspaper would present a challenge throughout the week.

 Gusty winds were a problem at Minneapolis-St. Paul International Airport on Monday.
 Spokesman Patrick Hogan told the Star Tribune that "operations are pretty much at the mercy of Mother Nature, at least for now."